vividskiess/aor/readme.md

     plt.show()
 ```
-### - Scatterplot that shows prices vs distance from the CBD
+### - Scatter plot that shows prices vs distance from the CBD
 ```python
 # Creates a graph that shows prices to distance from the CBD.
 It uses a model to predict the trajectory of the prices.
 def scatter_distance_price():